- 23/09/2023

 Where to eat in the Tatacoa Desert?

 In case you are staying in Villavieja, there are several restaurants and cafes in the town to get some food.
-We really enjoyed the Restaurante Salsipuedes.
-Also we recommend to try out some local beer at La Planta Brew Pub Tatacoa.
+We enjoyed the Restaurante Salsipuedes.
+Also, we recommend trying out some local beer at La Planta Brew Pub Tatacoa.
 The beer with cocoa was really special.
-For some coffee and snacks you can go to Cafe Mael.
+For some coffee and snacks, you can go to Cafe Mael.
 As Villavieja is a really small town, the prices are fair (except for the water in the shops).

 In case you have booked your accommodation in the Tatacoa Desert you are rather dependent on your hostel/hotel as depending on where you are staying there may not be many restaurants around.
 This can also mean that the accommodation is taking a use of the situation and charges higher prices for meals.

-How to get around in the Tatacoa Desert?
+How to get around in Villavieja and the Tatacoa Desert?

 Villavieja is a very small town, so you can easily walk to any destination within it.
 However, if you’re planning to visit the Tatacoa Desert, you’ll need to take a short 15-minute ride.
 There are several options available for visiting the Tatacoa Desert from Villavieja.